kderme/gsoc/blog/rqlite.md

                deriving (Show, Generic, ToExpr)
 ```
 We will see below how, with the adoption of docker, we can change the state to Stopped or Disconnected and back to Running. `nodes :: [(NodeRef r, Int)]`
 is a registry of all the running processes.
 In this [blog](https://github.com/kderme/gsoc/blob/master/blog/References.md) I write more about how q-s-m uses references, like this reference to the unix-process.
 At the end of each test, it is important that these processes are stopped.
-Doing proper cleanup is discussed in this [blog] (https://github.com/kderme/gsoc/blob/master/blog/cleanup.md).
+Doing proper cleanup is discussed in this [blog](https://github.com/kderme/gsoc/blob/master/blog/cleanup.md).

 The commands which transition the Model are:
 ``` haskell